Skip to content

 Terminal window

-node mcp-server.mjs --manifest playground/manifest.json
+node mcp-server.mjs --manifest apps/playground/manifest.json

 Or use the legacy two-layer form, no manifest file required: